Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test

-\textbf{Main motivation.} The main goal of this article is to present two new statistical tests which exploit a given auxiliary information -- the following paragraph describes what is meant by auxiliary information.
-These new tests are based on familiar statistical tests, the $Z$-test and the chi-square test.
-The modification applied for these tests should use the auxiliary information in some way to allow us to keep the same $ \alpha $-risk but at the same time to decrease the $ \beta$-risk in order to get a more powerful test.
-Having a more powerful test can allow either to accept fewer samples under the alternative hypothesis or to take a smaller sample if the power is fixed beforehand.
-These modifications are made so that under the null hypothesis, the asymptotic behavior of the random variables involved by the statistics of these test does not change.
-They are also made so that, under the complementary hypothesis, the asymptotic behavior of the empirical process is controlled.
-The way this last process naturally intervenes in the statistics of these two tests is recalled.
-The results established for the $ Z $-test in this paper are treated in a more general way than the statistical example given in~\cite{AlbBert19_Prep}.
-To illustrate all results of this paper and to show that they can be used in a concrete way, they are applied with real data.
+The main goal of this article is to present two new statistical tests which exploit a given auxiliary information.
+The new tests are based on modification of familiar statistical tests, the $Z$-test and the chi-square goodness-of-fit test and exploit a known auxiliary information in a way to get a more efficient test.
+These modifications are made so that, under the null hypothesis $ (H_0) $, the asymptotic behavior of the random variables involved by these test statistics does not change and, under $ (H_1) $, the probability of rejecting the null hypothesis is higher than that of the classical test.
+A description of the theoretical framework which allows for comparisons between two asymptotic statistical tests is provided below.
+To illustrate all results of this paper and to show how they can be used in a concrete way, these results will be applied with real data.